Updated 1 July 2012 ***Be sure you ask at Immigrations about your visa as rules and fees seem to change often. ***

 - Don’t go to the Banco de la Nacion in Immigrations.
 There's usually a long line.
 Instead go to another one near your house.
 Also, don’t go to the Banco de la Nacion on days near the 15th or the 30th, these are pay days and the lines are super long.

-- Three: Have everything ready.
+- Have everything ready.
 Make sure you have all the documents that you need and if necessary have them translated, notarised or legalised.
-See DIGEMIN for the latest immigration information.
+Here's the general foreigner information and the information for immigrant visas and naturalisation.

 - Go early.
 Go to Immigrations early in the morning when it first opens (8am) and there are less people in line.

 - Bring something to do.
-A book to read, music to listen to, anything to keep you occupied as you might be there for a few hours.
+A book (like War and Peace), music, anything to keep you occupied as you might be there for a few hours.

 - Be nice to the people who work there.
 Happy government workers are more likely to help you than unhappy or angry ones.